KeyboardKit/KeyboardKit/README.md

 * ⬅️ [RTL][RTL] - KeyboardKit supports RTL (right-to-left) locales, such as Arabic, Persian, Kurdish etc.
 * ⚙️ [Settings][Settings] - KeyboardKit has tools for accessing and linking to an app's keyboard settings.
 * 🎨 [Styles][Styles] - KeyboardKit defines a bunch of styles that simplify customizing the look of various components.
-* 🖼 [Views][Views] - KeyboardKit comes with a bunch of keyboard-specific views, like keyboards, toobars, buttons etc.